 What is an LPN?

-Licensed Practical Nurses have many different tasks that they carry out in the West Chesterfield NH healthcare facilities where they are employed.
-As their titles imply, they are required to be licensed in all states, including New Hampshire.
-Although they may be accountable for managing Certified Nursing Assistants (CNA), they themselves usually work under the supervision of either an RN or a doctor.
-The health care facilities where they work are numerous and diverse, such as hospitals, medical clinics, schools, and long-term care facilities.
-Anyplace that you can find patients seeking medical treatment is their domain.
-Every state not only oversees their licensing, but also what work activities an LPN can and can’t perform.
-So based on the state, their daily job functions might include:
+Licensed Practical Nurses have many tasks that they perform in the West Lebanon NH healthcare facilities where they work.
+As their titles signify, they are mandated to be licensed in all states, including New Hampshire.
+Although they may be responsible for supervising Certified Nursing Assistants (CNA), they themselves typically work under the guidance of either an RN or a doctor.
+The medical care facilities where they work are numerous and diverse, including hospitals, medical clinics, schools, and long-term care facilities.
+Virtually any place that you can encounter patients requiring medical assistance is their dominion.
+Each state not only oversees their licensing, but also what duties an LPN can and can’t perform.
+So depending on the state, their routine work functions can include:

 - Taking vital signs